dev4press/debugpress/readme.txt

 * First official release

 == Upgrade Notice ==
+= 1.4 =
+Various improvements and bug fixes.

 = 1.3 =
 Tools Info panel with PHPInfo and MySQL Variables.
 Improvements to AJAX tracking.
 Some code and styling refactoring.